CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 .sec= {P1.Handle} will provide users of {Merchant_Services} with an order notification indicating when or whether the {Merchant} has been paid by its customer.

 2.1.1.
-Completed Order Notifications
+Completed {Order} Notifications

 .sec=Upon {Merchant}&#39;s customer&#39;s submission of a valid and accurate order through {Merchant_Services}, {P1.Handle} will immediately send a callback to {Merchant}&#39;s designated callback URL to confirm successful transfer of the customer&#39;s payment to {Merchant}—so designated as a &quot;completed&quot; order.
 Except on suspicion of fraud, error, or abusive use, {P1.Handle} will not reverse a payment and/or corresponding bitcoin credit which it has designated as completed.

 2.1.2.
-Timing of Completed Order
+Timing of Completed {Order}

 .sec=If the {Merchant}&#39;s customer uses a {P1.Handle} wallet to successfully initiate its purchase, {P1.Handle} will issue the completed callback order immediately to the {Merchant}.
 If the {Merchant}&#39;s customer does not use a {P1.Handle} wallet to effect its purchase, {P1.Handle} will initiate an order status callback when {P1.Handle} detects that the {Merchant}&#39;s customer has initiated a transaction which is broadcast through the {Bitcoin_network}.

 2.1.3.
-Mispaid Order Notifications
+Mispaid {Order} Notifications

 .sec=A callback may also indicate an order status as &quot;mispaid,&quot; meaning {P1.Handle} has detected transfer of an amount of bitcoin not corresponding with the Bitcoin Price and/or that the customer transferred bitcoin after expiration of a checkout window. &quot;Mispaid&quot; orders may result in transfer of bitcoin to {Merchant}&#39;s {P1_Wallet} for further processing by {Merchant} in accordance with {Merchant}&#39;s refund and order processing policies, but shall not be deemed completed by {P1.Handle}.